36node/docker-nginx-react/README.md

 ```

 Then all url match `/api/v1` will redirect to `http://api.your.domain`.
 Please
-notice that the `/api/v1` is stripped.
+notice that the `/api/v1` will be stripped.

 In case you need more gateway, you can use another 5 entries API_GATEWAY_1 ~ API_GATEWAY_5, along with API_PLACEHOLDER_1 ~ API_PLACEHOLDER_5.